apache/flink/docs/dev/project-configuration.zh.md

 *(The only exception being when using existing Hadoop input-/output formats with Flink's Hadoop compatibility wrappers)*

 If you want to use Flink with Hadoop, you need to have a Flink setup that includes the Hadoop dependencies, rather than adding Hadoop as an application dependency.
-Please refer to the [Hadoop Setup Guide]({{ site.baseurl }}/deployment/resource-providers/hadoop.html) for details.
+Flink will use the Hadoop dependencies specified by the `HADOOP_CLASSPATH` environment variable, which can usually be set by calling `export HADOOP_CLASSPATH=``hadoop classpath```

 There are two main reasons for that design: